My Thyroid Relief

 • Loose or frequent bowel movements.

-• A high risk of miscarriage.
+• High risk of miscarriage.

-• Your fingernails will start to separate from the nail bed.
+• Fingernails separate from the nail bed.

-• Graves’ dermopathy (rarely occurs).
+• Graves’ dermopathy (a rare skin condition).

 Graves disease

-• Puffy or retracted eyelids
+• Puffy or retracted eyelids: The upper eyelids may appear swollen or pulled back.

-Thyroid Storm: Causes, Symptoms & Diagnosis
+Thyroid Storm: Causes, Symptoms, and Diagnosis

 Graves Disease